-AACSB: Reflective Thinking AICPA FN: Research Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
-Level of Difficulty: 2 Medium
+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what

 13. The "30-day" letter gives the taxpayer the opportunity to request an appeals conference or agree to the proposed IRS adjustment.